chuckmasterson/chuckmasterson.github.io/_posts/2017-03-16-1-the-language.md

 There are some notions that can be expressed with simple, short words.
-A lot of animals’ names, for example, are friendly and bite-size, like *makwa* ‘bear’, *migizi* ‘bald eagle’, *nigig* ‘otter’, *adik* ‘reindeer’, and *amik* ‘beaver’ (and not including *mashkode-bizhiki* ‘buffalo’ and *ogiishkimanisii* ‘kingfisher’).
+A lot of animals’ names, for example, are friendly and bite-size, like *makwa* ‘bear’, *migizi* ‘bald eagle’, *nigig* ‘otter’, *adik* ‘reindeer’, and *amik* ‘beaver’ (and not including *mashkode-bizhiki* ‘buffalo’ and *ogiishkimanisii*{% include ogg src="ogiishkimanisii" %} ‘kingfisher’).

 Saying much about those animals, though, will mean that sooner rather than later, you’re going to have to use a verb.
 Most of Ojibwe is verbs.
 A sentence that English would express with several words might correspond to an Ojibwe sentence consisting of a single verb.
-For example, to say “I’ll try to speak Ojibwe with her”, you’d use a single word: *Inga-gagwe-anishinaabemotawaa.* All our words are in there somewhere:
+For example, to say “I’ll try to speak Ojibwe with her”, you’d use a single word: *Inga-gagwe-anishinaabemotawaa.* {% include ogg src="inga-gagwe-anishinaabemotawaa" %} All our words are in there somewhere:

 In- | ga- | gagwe- | anishinaabe